aravindhk/QESummerSchool/Day-5/exercise-3/CuO/README.md

 The following points may guide you:

-i. try first to improve the time to solution by using the `-npool` option. ii. try to further reduce the time to solution using the `-ndiag` options.
+i. try first to improve the time to solution by using the `-npool` option

+ii. try to further reduce the time to solution using the `-ndiag` options.
     What are the appropriate values for this parameter for a given `npool` value?
-Is the time to solution reduced? ii. try to further reduce the time to solution using the `-ntg` options.
+Is the time to solution reduced?

+iii. try to further reduce the time to solution using the `-ntg` options.
 Does the time to solution improve?
 Why not?

 You should eventually be able to complete the 10 scf steps in less than 7 min.